ukdutkarsh67/orangeHRM/README.md

     - Open the OrangeHRM login page.
     - Enter valid credentials (username and password).
     - Click on the "Login" button.
-    - Verify that the dashboard is displayed, indicating a successful login.
+    - Verify successful login.

 2. **Logout:**
-    - From the dashboard, locate the logout option.
+    - Locate the logout option on the dashboard.
     - Click on the logout option.
-    - Confirm that you are logged out and redirected to the login page.
+    - Confirm successful logout.

 3. **Dashboard Navigation:**
-    - After successful login, navigate through different sections of the dashboard.
+    - Navigate through different sections of the dashboard.
-    - Test the links/buttons related to Employee Information, PIM, Recruitment, etc.
+    - Test links/buttons related to Employee Information, PIM, Recruitment, etc.
-    - Ensure that each navigation link leads to the respective section without errors.
+    - Verify navigation without errors.

 4. **Timesheet:**
-    - Navigate to the Timesheet section from the dashboard.
+    - Navigate to the Timesheet section.
-    - Test the functionality to add, edit, and delete timesheets.
+    - Test adding, editing, and deleting timesheets.
-    - Verify that timesheets are accurately recorded and updated.
+    - Verify accurate timesheet recording.

 5. **Leave Section:**
-    - Go to the Leave section from the dashboard.
+    - Go to the Leave section.
-    - Test the process of applying for leave, including selecting dates and leave types.
+    - Test applying for leave, including date and type selection.
-    - Verify that leave requests are correctly submitted and reflected in the system.
+    - Verify correct leave request submission.

+## Additional Tips

+- Clear browser cookies and cache before each test.
+- Document unexpected behavior, errors, or issues encountered.
+- Report bugs or improvements to the development team.

+## Conclusion

+This testing framework's README provides guidance for testing key OrangeHRM functionalities.
+Follow the outlined steps to ensure system reliability and functionality in specified areas. has context menu